kopiro/homebridge-tapo-camera/README.md

 ### Adding the unbridged accessory to Home

-This plugin configures the cameras as unbridged accessories, therefore you need to manually add them in your Home app;
+Once done you will have unbridged accessories, therefore you need to manually add them in your Home app.
-use the code that HomeBridge give you.

 ### Manual configuration

-If you want to have manual control over the configuration, add this configuration in the `platforms` key in your Homebridge configuration.
+If you want to have manual control over the configuration, add the following configuration in the `platforms` key:

-- `__IP_ADDRESS__` is the IP address of the camera in your local network; as long you have a bridge setup, you can also fully control the camera outisde your Home.
-- `__PASSWORD__` is the password of your TAPO Cloud account, the username/email is not needed.
-- `__STREAM_USER__` and `__STREAM_PASSWORD__` are the credentials you set in Settings > Advanced Settings > Camera Account.

 ```json5
 {